javaplus/DockerDojo/labs/run_webapp.md

 When you run this image it will start a java webapplication (via SpringBoot) to listen for requests on port 8080 on the url "/hello".

-So, run a container with this image **hello-message** (latest tag) so that you can connect to http://localhost:8080/hello and see the message: **Message from Properties File**
+So, run a container with this image **hello-message** (latest tag) so that you can connect to http://localhost:8080/hello and see the message: **hello there from a properties file**

 The message you see is being read from a properties file, but can be overridden by an enviornment variable named **mymessage**.